sdsc/sdsc-summer-institute-2022/3.5_high_throughput_computing/DEPENDENCIES.md

 4pi  estimate-pi.sh
 ```

-Next, shrink the large array job down to size and simplify it a bit ...
+Next, shrink the large array job down and simplify it a bit ...

 ```
 #SBATCH --array=1-20%10